nipraxis/summer-2023/week1_session2.md

-# Files, Numpy, and notebook exercises
+# Week 1 session 2: Files, Numpy, and notebook exercises

 The *second session* is the Thursday session.